gramos/rumb/README.md

-rmb - Rubygems mirror benchmarks
+rumb - Rubygems mirror benchmarks
 =================================

 This tool was created to measure and compare the performance